 Pocket calculator chip design triggered microprocessor revolutions

 We all know Intel and the role of its powerful microprocessor.
 However, the relentless journey of Japanese innovations triggered this revolution.
 A Japanese Business calculator manufacturer, Busicom, in 1968, decided to use large-scale integration (LSI) circuits in their calculator products.
-In fact, this project led to creating the first microprocessor, the Intel 4004.
+In fact, this project led to the creation of the first microprocessor, the Intel 4004.
 Busicom sold the rights to use the 4004 to Intel, with an exception for use in business calculators.
 Subsequently, the design of 4004 became the building block of the emergence of microprocessors, giving birth to the personal computer revolution.
 Furthermore, in addition to having a strong share in semiconductor components, Japan is also a major innovator in semiconductor processing equipment t.

 Displays show Japanese innovations in the digital age

 We all like a stunning display of mobile phones or a large screen of Television.
 Who are the major suppliers?
-In the global smartphone display market, which is expected to grow from USD 52.25 Billion in 2018 to reach USD 91.50 Billion by 2026, Japanese companies like Japan Display, Toshiba, Sharp, Fujitsu, Sony and Mitsubishi are among the top.
+In the global smartphone display market, which is expected to grow from USD 52.25 Billion in 2018 to reach USD 91.50 Billion by 2026, Japanese companies like Japan Display, Toshiba, Sharp, Fujitsu, Sony, and Mitsubishi are among the top.
 Not only display or image sensors, but many of the iPhone’s critical components are also technological innovations of Japan.
-Surprisingly, a lion portion of each iPhone’s 40% of the cost for components goes to Japanese innovations.
+Surprisingly, a lion portion of each iPhone’s 40% of cost for components goes to Japanese innovations.